 Most web applications are fundamentally similar.
 They get input from users and then process and store it.
 The end result usually shows the processed input to users in the form of an output.
 Such applications are usually called CRUDs (create, read, update and delete).
-This means that the infrastructure (the core components that are working together) that is needed to support typical product can be almost the same for a majority of different kind of startups.
-In this article I show what are those core components and how to design the infrastructure in such a way that it is efficient, scalable (it grows along with the product) and cost-effective.
+This means that the infrastructure (the core components that work together) needed to support a typical product can stay almost the same for the majority of different kinds of startups.
+In this article, I show what are those core components and how to design the infrastructure in a way that it is efficient, scalable (it grows along with the product) and cost-effective.

 Here are the elements that most web applications need.

 This is a place where the code is executed.
-There are many options to choose from but typically going with one of the cloud web services providers like Microsoft (Azure VM) or Amazon (EC2) is the safe choice.
+There are many options to choose from but, typically, going with one of the cloud web service providers, such as Microsoft (Azure VM) or Amazon (EC2), is a safe choice.
 They are well-supported, easy to use and when your product grows, it is easy enough to migrate to a more expensive but faster option (from the same provider).

-The dependencies of the application (like background processing worker, cache database, HTTP server etc.) have to be managed.
-You can either do it manually (which is prone to errors and not easily scalable and upgradable) or use containers (usually in form of Docker containers), which is a bit harder at the beginning but in the long-term more cost-effective.
+The dependencies of the application (like background processing worker, cache database, HTTP server, etc.) have to be managed.
+You can either do it manually (which can be erroneous and not easily scalable and upgradable) or use containers (usually in the form of Docker containers), which is a bit harder at the beginning but, in the long-run, more cost-effective.
 When using containers, you can think of dependencies as black boxes with clearly defined rules of cooperation.

-It may be obvious but still worth to remember that the code itself needs a programming language interpreter or virtual machine.
-The environment that the code needs (like Ruby or Node.js) is a major factor when choosing the web server as some technologies like Ruby are more platform agnostic (so you can run them almost everywhere) and some are usually working better on a particular platform - like .NET.
+It may be obvious but it is still worth remembering that the code itself needs a programming language interpreter or virtual machine.
+The environment that the code needs (like Ruby or Node.js) is a major factor when choosing the web server as some technologies like Ruby are more platform-agnostic (you can run them almost everywhere) and some are usually working better on a particular platform - like .NET.

 The data has to be stored somewhere.
 There are 2 major choices here:

 Should the database be on the same machine as the application?